Construction industry in the United Kingdom: Industry strategy

 Productivity in construction remains below the UK average and has changed little in the past 50 years.
 As a result, the UK government has repeatedly tried to improve the sector's efficiency, publishing (among others) the Latham Report in 1994, the Egan Report in 1998 and the Farmer Review in 2016; in 2013 it launched the Construction 2025 industrial strategy, which has since been updated through the 2018 industrial strategy, the 2019 Construction Sector Deal, the 2020 Construction Playbook, and the 2021 Transforming Infrastructure Performance: Roadmap to 2030.

 As of 2022, the largest construction project in the UK is construction of the High Speed 2 rail line between London and the West Midlands.
 Prior to completion of construction, Crossrail was Europe's biggest construction project.

 The industry was pushed into a period of turmoil following the Brexit vote in June 2016.
 Fears of post-Brexit EU labour shortages were cited as a key reason for the uncertainty.
-Further disruption followed during the COVID-19 pandemic from 2020 onwards, and there were inflationary pressures as a consequence of rising fuel prices following the 2022 Russian invasion of Ukraine.
+Further disruption followed during the COVID-19 pandemic from 2020 onwards, and there were inflationary pressures as a consequence of rising fuel prices following the 2022 Russian invasion of Ukraine and the 2026 Iran war.

 In 2023, the construction industry accounted for 11% of UK company insolvencies as businesses were affected by rising inflation and interest rates.